CAMPING ADVENTURE IN KAOKOLAND

 - Water bottle

-It is recommended that you have your regular vaccinations updated – tetanus, hepatitis A and B and polio.
+It is recommended that you have your regular vaccinations updated – tetanus, diphtheria, hepatitis A and B and polio.
 Malaria is a concern in some areas and we therefore recommend that some precautionary measures are taken.
-For more detailed information on prophylaxes and the effects as well as possible side effects, please contact your doctor or travel clinic.
+For more detailed information on prophylaxis and the effects as well as possible side effects, please contact your doctor, travel clinic or tropical institute.

 Namibian custom officials require proof of yellow fever vaccination if you are arriving from a country with risk of yellow fever.

-No smoking is allowed in the safari vehicle or in rooms at the lodges.
+No smoking is allowed in the safari vehicle or in the tents.
 While on the road, there will be frequent stops for smoking and bathroom breaks.

 For most people it goes without saying that one has to comply with the laws and regulations of the country visited.
 Guests who do not comply, are responsible themselves for any consequences that might result.
 If any non-compliance has negative effects on the tour itinerary, continuous travel arrangements would be at one’s own account.
 Please accept that in such cases, refunds are not possible.